 Reverse Gap Compensation

-This means that once the direction changes, the axis will move too far or too close, depending on the size of the clearance.
+Mechanical clearance creates a deviation between the axis/spindle path and the measured value of the indirect measurement system.
+This means that when the direction changes, the axis will move too far or too close, depending on the size of the clearance.

 Screw pitch error compensation